 To prevent this, set up a personal budget and set aside money to pay your creditors on time.

 Start making smaller payments a few times a month so that the total payment is done in a timely manner and in full.

 That is often easier to fit into your budget and will keep you from making late payments.

 As much as 30% of your credit score comes from the amount of debt that you have compared to the amount of open credit you have available.

 You want to keep your outstanding balances at 30% of your credit limit, or less.

 For example, if you have $3000 available on a credit card, you don’t want to carry more than a $900 balance.
 Reduce your balances as much as possible if you want to repair your credit score.

-In some cases, consolidating your debt may be the best quick credit repair solution for you.
+In some cases, consolidating your debt may be the best way to quickly repair your credit.
 This is true if a few of your accounts are past due or you have a few credit cards maxed out to their limit.
 In this situation you may want to apply for a debt consolidation loan.

-The next step is to make sure that you limit your credit card spending and ensure you pay any amount owing in full each month.
+The next step is to make sure that you continue to limit your credit card spending and ensure you pay any amount owing in full each month.